gantsign/maven-benchmarks/javac-native/README.md

 and open thee URL in your web browser.

 Navigate to `JavacNative.ipynb`, `MavenJavacNative.ipynb`,
-`MavenNoTessJavacNative.ipynb` to to view the results.
+`MavenNoTestsJavacNative.ipynb` to to view the results.

 ## Test environment